 The Ibex dunes sit below black mountains.
 I like the contrast.

-The locals here are very skittish.
-They don’t see visitors very often, so they don’t know what to do with them.
+The locals in places like the Owlshead Mountains are are very skittish.
+They don’t see visitors very often, so they don’t know what to expect from them.
 But what kind of creatures are they?
 Hint: They’re not in the deer family.
 BTW, I bet you never expected to see so much green here.

 This is Owl Lake.
-Here, the lakes often contain water only rarely.
-The signpost doesn’t say anything.
+Here, many lakes contain water only rarely.
+The signpost doesn’t say anything any more, which is not unusual in Death Valley.

 The bighorn sheep in the Owlshead region don’t encounter humans very often, so they’re extra skittish.

-You won’t believe what these White-Lined Sphinx caterpillars will become
+You won’t believe what these White-Lined Sphinx caterpillars will become.
+For the answer, see my 2017 trip.

-Would you walk through the door into the mine?
+Would you be tempted to walk through the door into the mine?

 Bright green trees announce the presence of a spring